Questions from the Public

 4. How does BCIA protect the public interest?

-In British Columbia, any person calling themselves an "agrologist" or an abbeviation of that title (P.Ag.) are required to be a member in good standing with BCIA.
+In British Columbia, any person calling themselves "agrologist" or using title as Professional Agrologist (P.Ag.) or Articling Agrologist (A.Ag.) are required to be a member in good standing with BCIA.
 As a member they must comply with the conditions and limitations of the Institute, have the appropriate educational background and continued professional development in their area of practice.
 Members are required to take an ethics workshop and conduct themselves in a professional manner.
 BCIA monitors members professional development through an annual audit.

 5. Do I need to be working in agrology to apply for membership?

-No. As long as you have the required educational requirements, you may apply to BCIA as an Articling Agrologist.
-However, your term as an articling agrologist will not begin until you have gained employment in an agrology-related position.
+No. As long as you have the minimum course requirements, you may apply to BCIA as an Articling Agrologist.
+However, your 2 year term (or 1 year if applicable) as an Articling Agrologist will not begin until you have gained employment in an agrology-related position.

 6. When do I attain a mentor?